why shop manta sleep

 Not everybody sleeps on a typical mattress.
 Read this blog post to discover the different types of beds around the world.

-Many international sleepers also avoid traditional western beds.
-The reasons are they take up a lot of space and are usually difficult to move around.
-Also, many types of beds in the western world are too soft by international standards.
-They don't provide enough back support.
+Many sleepers across the world also avoid traditional Western beds.
+In terms of bed sizes, they take up a lot of space and are usually difficult to move around.
+Also, many types of bedding in the Western world are too soft by worldwide standards.
+They need to provide more back support.

-The Most Popular Alternative Beds — and Where to Find Them
+The Most Popular Beds in Different Cultures — and Where to Find Them

 India: The Charpai

-The charpai has a footed frame, measuring up to 4 feet in length and width.
-Handwoven ropes or fabrics make up the top of the bed.
+The charpai has a footed frame measuring up to 4 feet in length and width.
+The top of the bed is made of handwoven ropes or fabrics.
 It's widely known as the rope bed.

 People sleep on these rope beds without any pillows, blankets or mattresses.
 The point is to increase ventilation and reduce humidity.
-And if you think about it, these are what often disrupt a peaceful night's sleep.
+These are what often disrupt a peaceful night's sleep.

 Japan: The Futon